 Integrity Management & Digital Solutions.

-Our ADTech segment provides government services and products, including engineering and related manufacturing in defense and space exploration activities, principally to U.S. government agencies and their prime contractors.
+Our ADTech segment provides services and products, including engineering and related manufacturing in defense and space exploration activities, principally to U.S. government agencies and their prime contractors.
 Many of the services and products utilized in ADTech are applied technologies based on our core competencies and knowledge derived from decades of working in the offshore markets and solving complex problems in harsh environments.
+We are focused on expanding our robotic and autonomous offerings to enable human interface in harsh environments, while continuing to leverage our offshore energy robotics expertise in this segment.

 Unallocated Expenses